Bellspringsteen/Bellspringsteen.github.io/_posts/2023-5-16-601WEAElectrificationPart1.md

 For PTAC apartments:
 * Install slim cassettes in the drop ceiling emulating the vents in other apartments.
 Match vent style as close as possible.
 * Connect lines to cassettes and back to box and then to roof heat pump
-* Install a thermostat ( use locations from existing apartments, generally goal is for all apartments to be similar.
+* Install a thermostat, use locations from existing apartments, generally goal is for all apartments to be similar.
 * Keep the old PTAC in place for now ( to lower costs), next time facade work is happening, brick up and insulate all the PTAC holes and remove PTACs.

 General